randusr836/rpi-dht22/README.md

 # Temperature and Humidity Sensor (Raspberry Pi)

-This project reads temperature and humidity from a DHT22 sensor on a Raspberry Pi and prints the readings to the console.
+This project reads temperature and humidity from a DHT22 sensor on a Raspberry Pi and publishes the readings to an MQTT broker.

 ## Requirements
 - Raspberry Pi (with GPIO)